naren-jha/inbox-app/CASSANDRA.md

 ## Some points
 * **Column Family** – Column Families in Cassandra are like tables in Relational Databases.
 Each Column Family contains a collection of rows which are represented by a Map<RowKey, SortedMap<ColumnKey, ColumnValue>>.
 The key gives the ability to access related data together
-* These are the two high-level goals for your data modeling in Cassandra:
+* These are the two high-level goals for data modeling in Cassandra:
   1. Spread data evenly around the cluster
   2. Minimize the number of partitions read